Policies & Procedures

 Our school believes that the working environment for students and staff should be safe and free from violence, harassment and bullying of any kind.
 Bullying, violence and harassment are not tolerated because they infringe on our fundamental rights to safety and fair treatment.

-The school has a specific anti-Bullying Policy and this can be found as an Appendix to the Responsible behaviour plan for students (PDF, 5.2 Mb).
+The school has a specific anti-Bullying Policy and this can be found as an Appendix to the Student Code Of Conduct (PDF, 9.3 MB).

 The school also uses the